umarhassan-mitodl/11.307-summer-2008/content/pages/readings.md

 Williams, Katie, and Carol Dair.
 "A Framework for Assessing the Sustainability of Brownfield Developments." _Journal of Environmental Planning and Management_ 50, no. 1 (2007): 23-40.

-[Cleveland's Steelyard Commons](https://steelyard-commons.com/).
+{{% resource_link "d99bc9a5-9b4d-41c5-9e4c-84ba0c0dcb2e" "Cleveland's Steelyard Commons" %}}.
 Steelyard Commons, a $120 million commercial redevelopment project, is transforming 125 acres of abandoned industrial land into the largest open-air retail center ever to be built in Cuyahoga County in Cleveland, OH.

 Tiesdell, Steven, and David Adams.
 "Design Matters: Major House Builders and the Design Challenge of Brownfield Development Contexts." _Journal of Urban Design_ 9, no. 1 (2004): 23-45.